 Colombian Drug Trafficker Sentenced In Federal Court

-Agencies participating in the investigation include the Mobile County Sheriff’s Office and the Department of Homeland Security Investigations.
-The case prosecutor was Assistant United States Attorney Gloria Bedwell of the United States Attorney’s Office in Mobile.
+The case was investigated by the Mobile County Sheriff’s Office and the Department of Homeland Security Investigations.
+It was prosecuted in the United States Attorney=s Office by Assistant United States Attorney Gloria Bedwell.